serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Selecting Table To Generate Code For

-Sergen generates code for one table at a time.
-Once we choose connection string, table dropdown is populated with table names from that database.
+Sergen can generate code for multiple tables, but we'll generate for only one now.
+Once we choose connection string, table grid is populated with table names from that database.

-Select *Movie* table.
+Mark checkbox next to *Movie* table.

 ### Setting Module Name